 As I am working out in Corona, CA during the week, I am always looking for a weekend getaway if I am not working weekends.
 The last view times I spent the weekend at the Hyatt Regency Long Beach, which is a great hotel to stay at, especially if you have business in this area.
-For this specific weekend I tried to go to the Hyatt Regency Long Beach again, but first, it was sold out when I checked Friday morning and later on that day rooms were available but for an insanely high price of over $300.
+For this specific weekend, I tried to go to the Hyatt Regency Long Beach again, but first, it was sold out when I checked Friday morning and later on that day.
+Rooms were available but for an insanely high price of over $300.
 After some research, I decided to book the Hyatt Regency Orange County.
 It had two big advantages for me.
-First, the price was very cheap, room rate was $95 and second, it was close to the John Wayne Airport in Orange County, where I would fly out on Monday.
+First, the price was very cheap, the room rate was $95 and second, it was close to the John Wayne Airport in Orange County, where I would fly out on Monday.
 The drive to the hotel took a while, as I got stuck in the usual LA traffic.

 Once I made the final turn into the hotel driveway, I was impressed.
 The driveway leading up to the hotel is amazing.
 A palm tree alley with painted cobblestones to form waves.
 You can also see the huge glass front of the hotel which sits in between the two towers.
-The driveway gets divided in front of the hotel to one-way streets and with trees and a fountain in the middle.
+The driveway gets divided in front of the hotel into one-way streets and with trees and a fountain in the middle.
 I turned around at the end of the driveway and parked right in front of the hotel.
 A valet came up to me and he let me park my car there to check-in and unload.
 He offered assistance as well with bags if I needed any.
-The only terms for leaving the car there was handing over the keys in case they have to move it.
+The only terms for leaving the car there were handing over the keys in case they have to move it.

 As this was my first time here at the hotel, I asked the valley for directions to the check-in counter.
 The check-in counters are on the other side of the outside of which I parked in front of.
 There are two entrance doors to the hotel lobby.
 One near the valet booth and one on the other end of the hotel.
 The check-in counter is right in between.
 I walked in and lined up at the “World Of Hyatt” priority lane.
 The agent was assisting another guest and I was second in line.
-After only a few seconds I got called up and was able to check in.
-One of the best perks as Globalist is the complimentary upgrades you receive and Hyatt is pretty good in upgrading loyal members.
+After only a few seconds I got called up and was able to check-in.
+One of the best perks as a Globalist is the complimentary upgrades you receive and Hyatt is pretty good at upgrading loyal members.
 Without even asking I got upgraded right away to a 1 Bedroom King Suite.

 I decided to go with self-parking instead of valet, which is a lot cheaper.
 The agent explained to me the details and amenities of the hotel and gave me a flyer with all the important information.
 Once you walk into the lobby you can already see that this hotel caters a lot to families and people visiting Disneyland just a few blocks down the street from here.
 You can buy your Disney-Tickets here, and they have a shuttle bus going back and forth between the hotel and Disneyland.
-I grabbed my bags and headed to the elevator for the North Tower, dropped my bags and came back to park my car in the self-parking lot behind the hotel.
+I grabbed my bags and headed to the elevator for the North Tower, dropped my bags, and came back to park my car in the self-parking lot behind the hotel.
 To access the parking lot, you will sue your room key.
 Unfortunately, the readers at the gate hate some issues and I had to try a few times until the gate opened for me.
 From here I took my last bag out of the car and used the back entrance to get to the elevator and back to my room.
 The elevators are super slow here.
 My room was on the 8th floor of the North tower and I decided a few times, when I was without bags, to rather use the stairs than the elevator.
 If you get unlucky, they have a bus with people coming in and the waiting time will get so high, you can walk the stairs, even when you walk them slowly, you will still be faster.
 At the South Tower, they let you use the service elevator as well during the day.
 This one is usually only used by housekeeping and staff.

 They are on their way to modernize the elevator systems right now.
 The North Tower is supposed to be finished in July 2018 and South Tower is estimated to be fully operational around November 2018.
 They really need this upgrade.